 Q2 2025:

-As per the butane price index, European prices this quarter were impacted by fluctuating refinery output across major producing nations, particularly due to scheduled maintenance and feedstock optimization.
+European prices were impacted by fluctuating refinery output across major producing nations, particularly due to scheduled maintenance and feedstock optimization.
 Import volumes from North Africa and the Middle East played a role in shaping regional supply, with freight rate volatility affecting landed costs.
 Seasonal demand from the residential heating sector declined, while the petrochemical sector maintained consistent consumption levels.
 Currency fluctuations against the US dollar influenced purchase agreements.
 Additionally, inland transport disruptions and delays in barge movements along the Rhine and Danube rivers influenced local availability and distribution costs.

 Q1 2025: